 Yes, both share NextJS in common.
 Ecommerce Boilerplate uses NodeJS exclusively, while Paralect Ship uses React, MongoDB exclusively.

-Choose Ecommerce Boilerplate if you need Payments and Auth and prefer its tech stack.
-Choose Paralect Ship if Lambda Architecture and CI/CD are higher priorities.
+Choose Ecommerce Boilerplate if you need Auth and Components and prefer its tech stack.
+Choose Paralect Ship if CI/CD and Microservices are higher priorities.
 If price is the deciding factor, Paralect Ship is $$39 cheaper.